pitchmuc/adobe-analytics-api-2.0/docs/mcp_server.md

 }
 ```

 Omit the `-kg` line entirely if you don't have a Knowledge Graph file yet — the server starts fine without it, just without the KG tools.
+Omit `-cid` only if your credential has access to a single Adobe Analytics company, or if `companyId` is already set in the config file — see the [Command-line flags](#command-line-flags) note and [Troubleshooting](#troubleshooting) below on why pinning it explicitly matters when a credential has access to more than one.

 Fully quit and reopen Claude Desktop (not just close the window) for it to pick up the change.
 A hammer/tools icon showing `aanalytics2` tools should then appear in the chat composer.